Commercial Helicopter Training: CPL‑H Program

 What You Learn in Commercial Helicopter Training

-Commercial-Level Flying Skills
+Commercial-Level Skills

-- Higher precision hovering, takeoffs, landings, and maneuver control
+- Higher-precision hovering, takeoffs, landings, and maneuver control

-- Advanced navigation and scenario-based decision-making
+- Advanced navigation + scenario-based aeronautical decision-making

 | Milestone | Outcome |